-9. Child protection records
+Child protection records

-Well-kept records are essential to good child protection practice.
+Accurate records are an essential aspect of effective child protection practice.
 Our school is clear about the need to record any concern held about a child or children within our school and when these records should be shared with other agencies.

 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
 All records will be dated and signed and will include the action taken.
-This is then presented to the designated safeguarding lead (or one of the deputies), who will decide on appropriate action and record this accordingly.
+This is then presented to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.